Experiential Learning Depot

 • Resources

-• About Us
+• About

 Experiential learning resources for the innovative educator

 How many times has a student asked you "Why are we doing this?" or "What is the point of this?"
 Your answer might be "because we have to", or "because it's on the test".
 Or maybe your answer is more along the lines of "because it's interesting."
-It might be interesting to you, but not to your students, possibly because they can't find a real-world connection.
-They don't see why it matters or how it is relevant to them, and if they can't see purpose, they're going to check out, or worse, feel that learning is a chore rather than joy.

 So how do you make learning relevant, real-world, and purposeful (while focusing on specific content if need be)?
+How do you foster an authentic learning environment?
+With experiential learning activities!
+Experiential learning organically checks all of these boxes, but you will also have to be deliberate.
+Try these tricks:

-1. Community Issues
+1. Focus on Community Issues

-Pay attention to what is going on in your school, neighborhood, city, national, and global communities.
-Students can connect with what they're experiencing in everyday life or issues that are impacting them directly.
 For example, if you're a science teacher that needs to teach about viruses, try using Covid-19 vaccines, an issue that literally impacts everyone, to drive the unit or inquiry experience.

 2. Personalize Learning

-It is hard to know what is relevant to students without learning about who they are, what matters to them, what they're experiencing at home, life challenges, interests, and more.
-I give my students personal learning plans on the first day of school.
-They fill in information about themselves, share their interests, write their goals, and more.
-I use that information throughout the year to drive learning experiences, focusing on concepts that are important to students.
-This grabs their attention, engages, and intrinsically motivates because students can directly apply the concepts to their lives.
+It is hard to know what content is relevant to students without learning about who they are, what matters to them, what they're experiencing at home, life challenges, interests, and more.
+I give my students personal learning plan templates to fill in on the first day of school.

 To get students rolling on self-directed learning without spending a significant amount of energy or time yourself, use these self-directed tool kits created by Experiential Learning Depot.